 - Research Rotation: Students will complete one (full) or two (half) rotations in the Winter term.
-Students should select a permanent mentor by April 15, unless they are completing a Spring rotation, in which case the permanent lab should be selected by May 30. - Other Courses: Appropriate specialty courses decided upon by the student in consultation with the advisory faculty can be taken during any term other than Term 1 of the first year.
-In the Winter Term of Year 1, it is recommended that the student enroll in a paper reading or "journal club" course, to assist them in preparing for the Checkpoint 1 Preliminary Exam. - MCDB 800: Weekly Department Seminars.
+Students should select a permanent mentor by April 15, unless they are completing a Spring rotation; in that case the permanent lab should be selected by May 30. - MCDB 528 Cell Biology: This course is a graduate section of MCDB 428 and is a core component of the curriculum for MCDB students.
+It also emphasizes appropriate experimental design and strategies, and it aims to help students learn to effectively read and critically evaluate research papers.
+Topics in this course will be used during the Preliminary Checkpoint #1 exam at the end of the first year. - MCDB 600, cognates or other course: It is recommended that students take a "journal club" style course to develop critical thinking and primary literature evaluation skills.

+MCDB 800: Weekly Department Seminars.
 Attendance is mandatory for all first-year students and highly recommended for second-year students.
-An attendance sheet will be kept to verify compliance. - Waived for students admitted directly into an MCDB lab.
+An attendance sheet will be kept to verify compliance.

+(Waived for students admitted directly into an MCDB lab.)

+Rotations

+At least two different rotations must be completed before selecting a permanent lab by April 15, 2020.